 AU90/50: means that the coin has almost full lustre on the obverse but only half the lustre remaining on the reverse.
 [Many coins have uneven amounts of lustre] (Copper)

 AU: [with anything from 5 - 95] suggests the amount of lustre remaining (Copper)

 We then use the normal terms (EF) Extremely Fine, (VF) Very Fine & (F) Fine.
 But many coins are not precisely one grade or another and so we use (+) when we consider that the coin or note is better than that grade.
 For coins that we consider are below a grade we use (?).

-So EF+ could be many people's idea of uncirculated.
-We only consider that the item is better than just EF, with bag marks, etc.
+So our EF+ could be many people's idea of uncirculated.
+This grade we feel just falls short of our grade pAS.
+The coin is certainly better than just EF, it might have bag marks, etc.

 The other grades we use are EF., EF?., VF+., VF., VF?., F+., F., F?

 We feel that these symbols are more internationally recognisable than those of, good, about, nearly, etc.